Why painting a wood paneling?

 You may start painting the wood paneling right after the primer dries.

 If the boards are narrow, a small brush will suffice; to paint wider paneling, use a paint roller.
+Choosing the right tool is the half of the success, when it comes to painting wood paneling.

 The paint dries quickly - you can apply the next layers approximately after an hour.
 Wood paneling requires 2-3 layers of paint.